ZeroTrace AirLeak

 |---|---|---|

 | AirTag forgotten in a public place | Persistent separated mode | The owner lost it, not you.
-Walk away — the alert won't follow. |
+Walk away, the alert won't follow. |

 | Neighbor's AirTag through the wall | Steady RSSI, doesn't move with you | It's static; you're moving past it. |

-| AirTag in your car when you're not driving | Mostly separated | It's tagged to your vehicle; mark as own. |
+| AirTag in your car when you're not driving | Mostly separated | It's tagged to your vehicle, one of your own trackers. |

 | Conference / co-working space trackers | Multiple trackers, all separated | High-density public spaces have lots of forgotten trackers. |